Introduction to Natural Join in MySQL

 Output:

-The above SELECT query might look simple and easy to write, but imagine if there is more common columns and the data needed in output are also more in number.
+Although the above SELECT query may seem simple and easy to write, it can become more complicated and time-consuming when dealing with multiple common columns or a larger amount of data required in the output.
 In that case, the simple SELECT query will become more complicated.

-As another option, INNER JOIN can also replace the NATURAL JOIN, but the condition is to be specified like above.
-Let us have a quick look into using INNER JOIN also before we get detailed into NATURAL JOIN.
-The query will look like,
+As another option, INNER JOIN can also replace the NATURAL JOIN, but the condition should be specified like above.
+Let us also look into using INNER JOIN before we get detailed into NATURAL JOIN.
+The query will look like this,

 Code: